What is Mamebu Soup? A detailed explanation of the flavor featured in the NHK drama series "Amachan" [Kuji City, Iwate Prefecture]

 Also, the mamebu are made larger for celebrations and smaller for misfortunes, and the stock is made only from kelp, making it a vegetarian dish, which is why it is a distinctive dish that has been eaten on both "celebratory" and "impure" occasions

-Kuji Mamebu Room is an organization run by volunteers who want to debut mamebu soup nationwide and contribute to revitalizing the local area.
+Kuji Mamebu Roomis an organization run by volunteers who want to introduce mamebu soup to the whole country and contribute to the revitalization of the local community.

 Kuji Mamebu Stable's name includes the word "stay" (room) to resemble a sumo stable, and so their activities are referred to as "tours."
 You can follow their latest activities on Facebook and their blog